-Level 2 BTEC in Engineering
+Level 2 Engineering (BTEC)

 Over a one year course you will develop a range of practical and theoretical engineering skills including machining techniques, materials science, mathematics and drawing design.
 Many students who enjoy and successfully complete this course progress onto the L3 in Engineering or employment in the engineering sector.